A-Z important info

 Ballarat: If you have a swipe card reader on your door please keep an eye out for red flashing lights.
 This indicates that the battery is low.
 Please log an urgent maintenance request for this and enter a comment that the red light is flashing.
 If you ignore this there will come a time that you cannot access your room.

 On the back of your swipe card, you will find your Campus Life Rewards number.
-Please see page 25 or federation.edu.au/campuslife for further details on the Campus Life Rewards program.
+Please visit federation.edu.au/campuslife for further details on the Campus Life Rewards program.

 Gippsland: At Gippsland, each resident has a key for their private room and their house.
 Keys need to be signed out when issued, and signed in when returned.

 Residents will be charged for lost keys.
 If you lose your keys, contact Gippsland Residential as soon as possible for a spare set.
-Spare keys may be borrowed for 24hrs free of charge or up to 7 days, at a daily cost.
 If the key is not returned, the lock and keys will be replaced and the resident will be charged for the replacement.

 At Halls of Residence, residents use a swipe card to enter through the main entrance.